chunquedong/Sric/README.md

 Work in process ...

 ## Features
-- Fast as C. low-level memeory access without GC
+- Fast as C. low-level memeory access without GC.
-- Safe as Rust. ownship and runtime check
+- Safe as Rust but no reference limitations.
-- Object-oriented. inheritance and polymorphisn
+- Object-oriented. inheritance and polymorphisn.
-- Simpler than C++
+- Simpler than C++.
+A subset of C++.
-- Interoperate with existing code. compile to C++ code
+- Interoperate with existing code. compile to C++ code.
-- Non-nullable pointer
+- Non-nullable pointer.
+- Modularization

 ## Design